 In addition to the formal restructuring and insolvency proceedings mentioned above, out-of-court (or informal) restructurings are permitted in Canada and are commonly completed against the backdrop of potential court-supervised proceedings.
-The ability of a debtor to implement an out-of-court restructuring often depends on the complexity of the debtor's capital structure.
-Achieving consensus among, and requisite consents from, creditors with differing rights can be challenging without a court process.
+A debtor's ability to implement an out-of-court restructuring often depends on the complexity of the debtor's capital structure.
+Achieving consensus among, and requisite consents from, creditors with differing rights, can be challenging without a court process.